nicktsan/aws_backend/README.md

 when planning
 Use
 terraform plan -var-file input.tfvars -out out.tfplan
-when you want to save the output of the plan to a file
+when you want to save the output of the plan to a file.
+Once the file has been created, run the command below to build the statefile in Terraform Cloud terraform apply out.tfplan

 https://www.youtube.com/watch?v=przZU7VBBGU&t=1s
 11:30